HHS/nih-oite-website/_events/2021121-nih-sacnas-society-for-the-advancement-of-chicanos-hispanics-and-native-americans-in-science-chapter-virtual-lunch-taking-ownership-of-your-career-developing-a-plan.md

 For any questions, please contact Dr. Natasha Lugo-Escobar at lugoescobarn@mail.nih.gov.

-<span style="font-size: 8pt;">Who are we?: We are a professional SACNAS
+<span>Who are we?: We are a professional SACNAS
 chapter that provides a supportive and welcoming environment for Hispanics/Chicanos and Native Americans trainees and staff at the NIH to get together, exchange ideas, network, share successes, and strategize